ng-docs/angular-cn/aio/content/guide/dynamic-form.md

 ## Create a form object model

 A dynamic form requires an object model that can describe all scenarios needed by the form functionality.
-The example hero-application form is a set of questions &mdash;that is, each control in the form must ask a question and accept an answer.
+The example hero-application form is a set of questions —that is, each control in the form must ask a question and accept an answer.

 The data model for this type of form must represent a question.
 The example includes the `DynamicFormQuestionComponent`, which defines a  question as the fundamental object in the model.